 But how do you accurately predict whether sharing economy drivers will perform well on your platform?

 As we know currently, driver quality is measured by a few key facts about the driver’s background.
 These facts are important but may not be enough to measure driving quality.

 Let’s take two drivers, Elliot and Jordan, as one example.

-A comparison of these two drivers can look very similar on paper.
+When we compare these two sharing economy drivers, they look similar on paper.
 They live 10 miles apart, have been licensed drivers since they were 16, and have good driving records.
-With this information alone, it appears as if it would be worth on-boarding both of them.
+With this information alone, it appears worth onboarding both of them.